 Created by Guido Van Rossum, python small learning curve, clear syntax, pretty indentation and thousand of open source libraries has made Python one of the best programming language for all level of developers.
 The high demand for python developers in the IT industry is also helping in the rapid growth of the python community.

-You always hear it is everywhere, but there is a question remain in beginners’ minds, exactly where Python is used.
-Here in this article, we have covered all the significant domains where it is actually used, and we have also mentioned the python libraries or tools you need to master if you want to seek a career in a specific field.
+If you are new to Python, learning basics and wondering about What can I do with Python? or, what is python good for? or, what can python be used for?.
+So, here in this article, we have covered all the significant domains where Python is actually used, and we have also mentioned the python libraries or tools you need to master if you want to seek a career in a specific field.
 So, without further ado, let’s discuss the significant domain where it is used.

 Domains where it can be used: